dabonqt/data-analytics-portfolio/Sales-Performance-EDA/README.md

 BigQuery SQL | Tableau | Google Sheets

 ## Business Question
-Is the company's discount strategy hurting profitability — and which categories, regions, and segments are most at risk?
+Is the company's discount strategy hurting profitability, and which categories, regions, and segments are most at risk?

 ## Key Findings